tembo-io/tembo-images/README.md

         subdirectory.

 *   `/usr/lib/postgresql`: The home of the PostgreSQL binaries, libraries, and header & locale files.
-Immutable in [CloudNativePG] and [Tembo Cloud].
+Immutable in [Tembo Cloud].

+### Cloud Native Postgres Support

+Unfortunately, this image does not work on [CloudNativePG].
+This is because it currently stores files in `/var/lib/postgresql/data` that [CloudNativePG] masks when it mounts the directory as a volume.

 ## Tasks